downloadtheworld/LLDP-On-Android/README.md

 # LLDP-On-Android
 Scripts to download and use tcpdump and use it for capturing LLDP packets

-Needs rooted Android phone and a terminal emulator
+Needs rooted Android device, a terminal emulator and a USB network adapter (or network port built into your Android device)

-Setup Instructions:
+## Setup Instructions:

 su